jlapeyre/QiskitRuntime.jl/README.md

 ### **This software is not supported at all**.
 This software is experimental.

-### This software is an incomplete Julia-language front end to the IBM Quantum Platform, via the REST API.
+### This software is an incomplete Julia-language client for the IBM Quantum Platform via the REST API.

 ## See the [documentation](https://jlapeyre.github.io/QiskitRuntime.jl/dev)